-- Excellent absorbency so these are great for overnight or long car drives.
+- Excellent absorbency.
+Great for overnight or long car drives.

-- On the more expensive side per nappy as you’re buying two parts separately, but the wraps can be used with other systems such as AI2s and prefolds.
+- On the more expensive side per nappy as you’re buying two parts separately.
+However the wraps can be used with other systems such as AI2s and prefolds.

 Flat and prefold nappies

-- Possibly the most familiar version of reusable nappies, this is slightly updated version of Terry cloth nappy but without the hazardous safety pins.
-A large piece of absorbent fabric is clipped around the bottom using a plastic catch and then a waterproof wrap covers the whole thing.
+- A large piece of absorbent fabric clipped around the bottom using a plastic catch.
+A waterproof wrap then covers the fabric

-- Pads continue to be useful beyond their use as nappies too as they provide excellent spit-up material for refluxy babies and protection when you have a naked baby on your lap!
+- Pads continue to be useful beyond their use as nappies.
+Provide excellent spit-up material for young babies and a lifesaver when you get to potty training!

-There’s no right answer as to which is the best type for you to choose but take a look at my cloth diaper absorbency chart to help you see the differences between them.
+There’s no right answer as to which is the best type for you to choose.
+However, I’ve created the cloth diaper absorbency chart below to help you see the differences between them.

-One thing you should remember is that you should NEVER put microfibre nappy inserts against baby’s skin without a protective fleece liner as it will cause a nasty rash.
+Please note that you should NEVER put microfibre nappy inserts against baby’s skin without a protective fleece liner.
+It will cause a very nasty rash.

 How to use nappy liners

 Disposable liners create more waste and therefore reduce the positive environmental effects of using cloth nappies.
-Also, though many claim to be flushable, they must never be flushed down the toilet, so you have to find some other way of disposing of them.
+Despite manufacturer claims, they must never be flushed down the toilet.

-How many cloth nappies you need depends on the age of your baby, whether you’re planning to do full or part time cloth and how often you want to wash them.
-I’ll go into the cloth diaper wash routine shortly but you can work out how many cloth diapers do you need from the formula below:
+How many cloth nappies you need depends on the age of your baby, whether you use cloth nappies full or part time and how often you want to wash them.
+For a quick formula, multiply the number of nappies you normally use per day by the number of days in between washes.
+Then add five extra.